SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 a fixed seed, e.g. `srand 123456`, to get consistent output for testing.
 MoarVM and JVM differ in the random sequence they emit, so separate results must be tested for each.

+But it turns out that this is not enough...

+The optimizer sometimes juggles the code in such a way that the results still change, with new Raku releases, with interactive terminal runs vs. cron-initiated jobs, and quite possibly with the phase of the moon.
+To handle this I've made several types of changes:

+* entirely removed randomness (when it wasn't crucial to the task at hand)
+* hard-coded the 'random' values
+* mimic-ed the native random calls with a simple, but *stable*, pseudo-random generator
+* passed `--optimize=0` to Raku